 Columbia's Summer Ideas Exchange

 Columbia’s Summer Ideas Exchange features timely and dynamic conversations with some of the University’s most accomplished and celebrated faculty.
-Explore how a variety of fundamental structures, intellectual origins and cultural roots shape values systems, social practices, institutions and meaning in our lives and society today.
+Last year's series explored how a variety of fundamental structures, intellectual origins and cultural roots shape values systems, social practices, institutions and meaning in our lives and society.

-These intimate and thought-provoking discussions and interviews preview some of the courses available as part of Columbia’s Summer Sessions.
+The Summer Ideas Exchange will continue into Summer 2021.
+These intimate and thought-provoking discussions and interviews will preview some of the courses available as part of Columbia’s Summer Sessions.
+If you'd like to be notified about upcoming events, sign up here.

 Understanding the Social World: A Conversation with Shamus Khan